Intermittent fasting - upgrade your performance on nothing

 Put your first three fasts, one each month, in the diary and commit.
 Get accountability if that's a tactic that helps you by telling friends.
 Make sure to pick a day when you know you'll be likely to handle a fast, and when you'll be able to manage life and work intrusions.
 Fasting the day of a big family dinner or work event is only ever going to end badly.

-Distractions like the cinema or anything else non-food based that keeps you out of the house (and away from the fridge) on the evening of your fast are a great help
+Distractions like going to the cinema or anything else non-food based that keeps you out of the house (and away from the fridge) on the evening of your fast are a great help

 2 Create a schedule for success